 The pet owner must provide litter boxes for cat waste, which must be kept in the owner’s unit.
 Litter boxes shall be kept clean and odor free;

 The pet owner shall prevent the pet from gnawing, chewing, scratching or otherwise defacing doors, walls, windows and floor covering of the unit, other units and common areas, as well as shrubs and landscaping of the development.
 Pet owners shall be responsible for cost of repair or replacement for any damages caused by the pet.
 Charges for damages will include materials and labor.
-Payment plans may be negotiated between the CHA and the pet owner.
 A dispute concerning the amount of damages is subject to the CHA Tenant Grievance Procedure;

 The pet owner shall be responsible for the cleaning, deodorizing and sanitizing of carpeting and other floor coverings in the unit;